6 Types of Bar Charts and Bar Graphs: A Complete Guide

 2. Grouped (Clustered) Bar Chart

-A grouped bar chart, also called a clustered bar chart or multiple bar chart, places two or more bars side by side within each category.
-This lets you compare multiple data series across the same set of categories at the same time.
+A grouped bar chart, sometimes called a clustered or multiple bar chart, places two or more bars side by side within each category, instead of just one.
+That lets you compare several data series against each other at the same time, category by category.

 | Feature | Detail |